Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 - select the desired metric under `Metric` (e.g. reviews in [nova](https://www.stackalytics.io/?project_type=openstack&release=epoxy&metric=marks&module=opendev.org/openstack/nova))

 - Metric `Reviews`
   - by Company: More than one company?
-Well known companies?
+Well known companies? (e.g. >2)
-  - by Contributor: Several Contributors with a more or less equal amount of performed reviews?
+  - by Contributor: Several Contributors with a similar amount of performed reviews? (e.g. >10)
 - Metric `Patch sets`
   - by Company: More than one company?
-Well known companies?
+Well known companies? (e.g. >2)
-  - by Contributor: Several Contributors with a more or less equal amount of submitted patch sets?
+  - by Contributor: Several Contributors with a similar amount of submitted patch sets? (e.g. >10)
 - Metric `Person-day Effort`
-  - by Company: Several companies with more or less equal shares?
-One or few well known companies with large(r) shares?
+  - by Company: Several companies with similar shares?
+One or few well known companies with large(r) shares? (e.g. >2)
-  - by Contributor: Several contributors with more or less equal shares?
+  - by Contributor: Several contributors with similar size of shares? (e.g. >5 days)

+Note that the example values for the review metrics above should be adapted according to the size of the project.

 ### G7: Checking Build Risks